-The following strategies preliminary only and are have not been reviewed or endorsed by the City of Kalamunda.
-They should be considered a guide to further planning, technical investigations and community consultation.
+The following strategies should be considered a guide to further planning, technical investigations and community consultation.

 While the strategies span a wide range of land use, subdivision, design guidance and environmental considerations, they have been grouped based on their relationship to the Draft Principles to help show the direct connection between community feedback, the vision and these strategies.